 Rashmi Jha Kisses Krissann Barretto In Ace Of Space 2; Krissann Irritated!

-Vikas Gupta's show Ace Of Space 2 which is being aired on MTV, has been in news since its inception.
-Recently, the show was in news as Krissann Barretto had asthma attack while performing a task as another contestant Baseer Ali kept throwing water continuously on her face.
+Vikas Gupta's show Ace Of Space 2 which is being aired on MTV, has been in the news since its inception.
+Recently, the show hit headlines as Krissann Barretto had an asthma attack while performing a task as another contestant Baseer Ali kept throwing water continuously on her face.
 Also, Deepak Thakur quit the show as he suffered a major shoulder injury.
-Now, the show is yet again hitting headlines for a couple of reasons!
+Now, the show is yet again in the limelight for a couple of reasons!

 Rashmi Kisses Krissann

-As per Spotboye report, Rashmi Jha kissed Krissann on her lips while the cameras were very much on.
-A source told the entertainment portal, "Rashmi had said it aloud before the scene in question that she would kiss Krissann in one of the frames while they were supposed to only cheat it.
-And kiss Rashmi did!"
+As per a Spotboye report, Rashmi Jha kissed Krissann on her lips while the cameras were very much on.
+A source told the entertainment portal, "Rashmi had said it aloud before the scene in question that she would kiss Krissann in one of the frames while they were supposed to only cheat it!"

 Krissann Shocked With Rashmi’s Behaviour!